fennel-ai/client/docs/pages/api-reference/aggregations/distinct.md

 <Expandable title="Computing distinct for non-hashable types">
 Distinct operator is a lot like building a hashmap - for it to be valid, the underlying data must be hashable.
-Types like `float` (or any other complex type built using `float`) aren't hashable - so a sync error is raised.
+Types like `float` (or any other complex type built using `float`) aren't hashable - so a commit error is raised.

 </Expandable>